telefonicaid/fiware-orion/archive/proxyCoap/README.md

 sudo cp examples/coap-client /usr/local/bin
 ```

-## Miscelanea
+## Miscellanea

-This directory also include parts of harnessFunction.sh and testEnv.sh files related with CoAP.
+This directory also includes parts of harnessFunction.sh and testEnv.sh files related with CoAP.